 Patients present to the urology clinic with a myriad of primary concerns, such as undescended testicles or recurrent urinary tract infections, many of which lead to additional testing, such as ultrasounds or VCUGs, and some patients will be scheduled for surgery.
 Preparation for these events is important to reduce the risk of healthcare-induced trauma (Lerwick, 2016).
-In the clinic, the child life specialist was able to prioritize continued from page 7 U is for Urology: A Spectrum of Services in the Outpatient Urology Clinic meeting with these patients on the day of their initial appointment, learn what further intervention was required, and implement preparation and tours for VCUGs and surgery.
+In the clinic, the child life specialist was able to prioritize meeting with these patients on the day of their initial appointment, learn what further intervention was required, and implement preparation and tours for VCUGs and surgery.